eko24/eko24.github.io/_posts/articles/2017-01-26-getting-started-with-html.md

 Than if we drag and drop our newly crafted html file into the browser we'll see nothing but and empty page

 ![Gif of dragging html file to the browser](){:data-gifffer="{{ site.baseurl }}/images/post/getting-started-with-html/nuKHozv - Imgur.gif"}
+{:data-gifffer-alt="Gif of dragging html file to the browser"}

-And the other way you can do it - is by right-click on html file and open it with browser you prefer:
+And the other way you can do it - is by right-click on html file and open it with browser you prefer

 ![Gif of opening html file in browser with right click](){:data-gifffer="{{ site.baseurl }}/images/post/getting-started-with-html/ZCfR7lY - Imgur.gif"}
+{:data-gifffer-alt="Gif of opening html file in browser with right click"}